PM3 / IC4 · 5–8 years

 Compensation benchmark

 Median compensation for Senior PM at major US tech companies, headline numbers in USD.
-London / Berlin / Singapore typically pay 30–50% less in base terms; equity ratios vary by company stage.
+Pay in markets like London, Berlin and Singapore tends to be meaningfully lower in base terms, and equity ratios vary by company stage.

 - Prepare 12–15 STAR stories tagged across senior+ signals: strategy, ambiguity, cross-functional influence, multi-quarter ownership, analytical rigour